danieluhl/luculent-lollygag/posts/2021/04-29-five-phases-of-bringing-ideas-to-life.md

 ## Phase 2: Sell sell sell

 Buy-in is important.
 Surprising everyone with your idea or change in a large meeting is quite possibly the worst thing you can do.
-Insead let the idea sit with key stakeholders and get feedback on all the ways it could fail, not work, or is simply a bad idea.
+Instead, let the idea sit with key stakeholders and get feedback on all the ways it could fail, not work, or is simply a bad idea.
 Meeting 1:1 is best.
+Speak in their terms and focus on their needs - fix a problem that's relevant for them now.
 Embrace negativity with open arms as challenges to solve on the way to fulfilling your purpose (see above).

 Here are some questions to pose when talking to others: